The Merchant's Guild

 • After 4 months’ work, an Operator/Apprentice may petition the Owner to be made a Co-Owner for no cost, gaining all the benefits given to Owners; if the proposal is accepted by the Owner, future decision making is made by majority vote (Guildmaster determines how to break ties)

 Silver Oath: Some Merchants primarily deal in Silver Coin.
-Merchants who already hold a Merchant's Guild license may pursue a special Silver Oath license for the Season.
+Merchants who already hold a Merchant's Guild license (i.e., have paid the 15 gold) may pursue a special Silver Oath license in future Seasons.

-The Merchants who hold this Silver license have the option to make their Gold Upkeep Cost Silver instead.
-For example, if a typical vendor owed 12 gold pieces to Upkeep at the beginning of a Season, a Merchant who committed to a Silver License could pay 12 silver pieces instead.
+The Merchants who hold this Silver license have the option to pay their Gold Upkeep Cost in Silver coin instead.
+For example, if a typical vendor owed 10 gold pieces to Upkeep at the beginning of a Season, a Merchant who committed to a Silver License could pay 10 silver pieces instead.
 Their Upkeep, however, must be paid entirely in silver coin.
-Paying 1 gold and 2 silver is not allowed.
+Paying 2 gold is not allowed.

 Responsibilities